 Income Taxes.
 We recorded a tax provision associated primarily with state income taxes and our subsidiary Supplies Distributors' Canadian and European operations.
-We did not record a federal income tax benefit associated with our consolidated net loss in our U.S. operations or for our PFSweb Canadian pretax losses in the current or prior periods.
-A valuation allowance has been provided for the majority of our net deferred tax assets as of June 30, 2008 and December 31, 2007, which are primarily related to our net operating loss carryforwards, and certain foreign deferred tax assets.
+A valuation allowance has been provided for the majority of our net deferred tax assets as of September 30, 2008 and December 31, 2007, which are primarily related to our net operating loss carryforwards, and certain foreign deferred tax assets.

 We expect that we will continue to record an income tax provision associated with state income taxes and Supplies Distributors' Canadian and European results of operations.